JamesChow66/ANLY521_Final_Project/README.md

   ```python
   python ANLY521_FinalProject.py
   ```
+Or you can run it with Pycharm and Spyder, they should all work as expected.

-**Before running the code, you have to make sure following requirments are met:**
+**!!Before running the code, you have to make sure following requirments are met:!!**

 * **Machine Learning Models:**  You should not have any problem running this part as long as you have `Scikt-Learn`and `NLTK`packages installed.